Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-worksheets.md

 ## Get and set the active worksheet

-The following examples show how to get and set the active worksheet.
+These examples show how to get and set the active worksheet.

 ### Get the active worksheet

-The following example gets the active worksheet.
+The following code sample gets the active worksheet.

 ```js
 Excel.run(function (context) {